gojimmypi/gojimmypi.github.io/_posts/2022-05-07-Tigard-JTAG-SingleStep-Debugging-ESP32.md

 ```

 As much as I want to like Windows, after all these years the USB drivers are still a pain.
-Zadig to the rescue, once again (see also [Single Step JTAG Debugging ESP32](https://gojimmypi.github.io/single-step-jtag-debugging-esp32/)).
+[Zadig](https://zadig.akeo.ie/) to the rescue, once again (see also [Single Step JTAG Debugging ESP32](https://gojimmypi.github.io/single-step-jtag-debugging-esp32/)).

-Here's where it started:
+Here's where it started, Windows defaults:

 ![Tigard-Zadig-Interface0.png](../images/Tigard-Zadig-Interface0.png)

 ![Tigard-Zadig-Interface1.png](../images/Tigard-Zadig-Interface1.png)

 Here's after the drivers are replaced with `libusbK`: